Primetime Television Audience Viewing Pattern Changes

-Primetime television refers to the block of time when audience viewership peaks for programming.
-It is a defined period of time.
+Primetime television refers to the block of time when audience viewership peaks for programming during a defined period of time.
 In the United States, it is traditionally 8:00 p.m. until 11:00 p.m.
 Eastern Time in the evening, when most people are home from work and catching up with the news or their favorite shows.

 A Shift in Audience Patterns

 While the traditional 8-11:00 p.m. block is considered prime time, modern audiences have begun to shift away from the schedules of previous audiences.
 During Mondays through Fridays, Americans tune in the most between 9:15 p.m. and 9:30 p.m.
 Viewership is lowest at the end of the prime time slot, around 10:45-11:00 p.m.
 Men and women tend to have the same viewership patterns, but age plays a large factor in timing.
 Viewers 18-49 tend to tune in during the latter part of prime time, while viewers over 49 usually tune in earlier.

 Primetime Programs and Advertising